dchang56/snomed_kge/README.md

 # SNOMED-CT Knowledge Graph Embeddings

-This repository accompanies the following paper: https://www.aclweb.org/anthology/2020.bionlp-1.18.pdf
+This repository accompanies the paper Benchmark and Best Practices for Biomedical Knowledge Graph Embeddings: https://www.aclweb.org/anthology/2020.bionlp-1.18.pdf

 Make sure to have graphvite and pytorch installed, and replace the application.py file in the graphvite site-packages directory in your environment with the application.py file in this repo (made some modification to include different functionalities for training, evaluating, and visualization).